laminlabs/lamin-blog/docs/vitessce.md

 repo: http://github.com/laminlabs/lamin-spatial
 ---

-In this post, we discuss how he open-source tool [Vitessce](https://vitessce.io) and Lamin work together to visualize multimodal and spatial single-cell data.
+The open-source tool [Vitessce](https://vitessce.io) and Lamin now work together to manage & visualize multimodal and spatial single-cell data.

-The key idea is simple: define a Vitessce config in code, save it as an artifact, and share the interactive visualization along with your datasets on LaminHub.
+It's simple: define a Vitessce config in code, save it as an artifact, and share the interactive visualization along with your datasets on LaminHub.

 <div style="text-align: center">
 <img width="800" src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/rcJQthuZfseneY0m0004.png">